 Enzymes are the machines of biological engineering, performing the chemical transformations of the living world.
-Biodiversity holds an incredible array of evolved enzyme sequences with crucial functions.
-We use DNA synthesis and the foundry to discover the best enzyme for each job.
+There are hundreds of thousands of enzymes that are relevant to the products we are building at Ginkgo.
+We use software and the foundry to search through the vast evolutionary space and discover the best enzyme for each job.